Monads in small bites - Part III - Monoids

 Simply put, Monoids describe types containing a binary function and an identity value.

-When applied to the identity value and a random value x
+When applied to the identity value and a random value x, said function leaves its argument x untouched, returning it as a result.

 This short description should be enough to get the conversation started.